Scott A. Flanagan, DVM

 Mary Anne White, DVM

 Dr. White is an Associate Veterinarian and has been with Southside since June 2009, starting soon after she finished vet school.
 She grew up outside of Baton Rouge, Louisiana, in Brusly and came to Texas as soon as she could to attend Texas A&M University for both her undergraduate degree in Animal Science and her Doctor of Veterinary Medicine degree.
 Dr. White’s veterinary interests include feline medicine, especially nutrition and behavior, and internal medicine and dermatology.
-She and her husband David have a family of two tabby cats – “Zapps” and “Lily.”
+She and her husband David have a young son and two tabby cats – “Zapps” and “Lily.”
 She grew up with numerous cats, one dog and spent school breaks on her family’s ranch in Columbus, Texas.
 She is also active in the Texas Veterinary Medical Association (TVMA).
-Dr. White serves as a district director, the committee chair of the Membership Committee and recently received the 2014 TVMA Recent Graduate Practitioner of the Year.
-She has been serving on the City of San Angelo Animal Services Advisory Committee since 2012.
+Dr. White served as a district director and the committee chair of the Membership Committee and received the 2014 TVMA Recent Graduate Practitioner of the Year.
 She and her husband are also active members of Sierra Vista United Methodist Church in San Angelo.
 When not working, Dr. White enjoys cooking, gardening, reading and spending time with her family.

 Ilene F. Cooper, DVM